awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 + [create\-customer\-gateway](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-customer-gateway.html) \(AWS CLI\)
 + [New\-EC2CustomerGateway](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2CustomerGateway.html) \(AWS Tools for Windows PowerShell\)

+## Create a target gateway<a name="vpn-create-target-gateway"></a>

+To establish a VPN connection between your VPC and your on\-premises network, you must create a target gateway on the AWS side of the connection\.
+The target gateway can be a virtual private gateway or a transit gateway\.

-## Create a Virtual Private Gateway<a name="vpn-create-vpg"></a>
+### Create a virtual private gateway<a name="vpn-create-vpg"></a>

 When you create a virtual private gateway, you can optionally specify the private Autonomous System Number \(ASN\) for the Amazon side of the gateway\.
-The ASN must be different from the BGP ASN specified for the customer gateway\.
+This ASN must be different from the BGP ASN that you specified for the customer gateway\.

 After you create a virtual private gateway, you must attach it to your VPC\.